umputun/remark42/site/src/docs/backup/manual/index.md

 title: Manual Backup
 ---

 You can make a backup manually whenever you want.
-Run command:
+Run the command:
 `docker exec -it remark42 backup -s {your site ID}`

-This command makes `userbackup-{site ID}-{timestamp}.gz` by default.
+This command creates `userbackup-{site ID}-{timestamp}.gz` file by default.